Close Menu

 Benefits of renting beyond cost

 Renting offers financial flexibility that homeownership often cannot match.
-Jacob Channel, Senior Economist at LendingTree, points out that even for those who can afford to buy, there are incentives to rent, such as avoiding the risks of property depreciation and the burden of unexpected repair costs.
-Renting also allows for easier relocation, which can be advantageous for career mobility or lifestyle changes.
+Jacob Channel, Senior Economist at LendingTree, notes that even for those who can afford to buy, there are incentives to rent, such as avoiding the risk of property depreciation and the burden of unexpected repair costs.
+Renting also makes relocation easier, which can be advantageous for career mobility or lifestyle changes.

 Additionally, renters often have access to amenities such as pools, gyms, and communal spaces that might be financially out of reach for homeowners, enhancing their living experience without the associated costs of ownership.